Five Best Practices for Real Estate Postcards

 Featuring one or two listings nearby a recipient’s address performs better than cluttering the card with multiple properties.

-4. Test, Track and Optimize Your Postcard Design
+5. Test, Track and Optimize Your Postcard Design

 Each postcard campaign should generate better results than the last one.
 That’s because you should be testing and tracking each campaign to calculate the campaign’s cost per lead.
+Without tracking, you won’t be able to get an accurate idea of the type of impact your campaigns are having.

 Realtors will see a radical increase in ROI by taking these three steps: